 This is a pretty straightforward recipe for key lime cookies, so you'll need standard cookie-making tools: a stand mixer or handheld electric mixer, a large baking sheet, and a small cookie scoop to scoop out perfectly-sized cookies!
 Here are my other equipment recommendations:

 Tips and F.A.Q.

 To soften your butter, place the stick of butter on a microwave-safe plate and heat on high for 4 seconds.
 Turn so another side of the stick of butter is facing up and heat for another 4 seconds.
 Repeat for a total of 16 seconds.

-To soften your cream cheese for these key lime cookies, just remove it from the foil and place on a microwave-safe plate.
+To soften your cream cheese, just remove it from the foil and place on a microwave-safe plate.
 Heat in the microwave for 10 seconds or until softened.
 It should be ready to add to the recipe!

 Yes!
-Chilling the dough is an important step for keeping our cookies from spreading into a flat mess in the oven, and keeping that light, fluffy texture that is SO good in these key lime cookies!
+Chilling the dough is an important step for keeping our cookies from spreading into a flat mess in the oven, and keeping that light, fluffy texture that is SO good in these cookies!
 Plus, chilling the dough means you can make this dough the day before to save time!
 Just store it in the fridge overnight, wrapped tightly with plastic wrap or in an airtight container.

 Yes you can!
 In my experience, the difference in flavor isn't major.
 But if you'd like to more closely mimic the flavor of key lime, you can sub in ½ fresh regular lime juice and ½ fresh lemon juice.